The 5G Network

 The performance goals of the 5G network are difficult to attain and sustain for several reasons among which:

-- A 5G network will cost about twice as much to run and maintain as a 4G network
+A 5G network will cost significantly more to run and maintain than a 4G/LTE network

 The infrastructure of the 5G radio network, when it operates in millimeter wave bands connecting to phones, requires a vast number of radios, referred to as "small cells."